BAWES-Universe/workadventure-universe-admin/docs/development/workflow.md

 - ✅ Server running
 - 🚀 Ready for development!

-See [ADMIN-GUIDE.md](./ADMIN-GUIDE.md) for using the admin interface.
+See [Admin Interface Guide](../admin/guide.md) for using the admin interface.